MileHacker Logo

 Visa Types and Application

 The UK generally categorizes nationalities into "visa-exempt" and "visa-required" for tourism.
 Visa-exempt citizens (EU, US, Canada, Australia, NZ) can enter for up to 6 months without a visa.
-Visa-required citizens must obtain a Standard Visitor visa.
+Visa-required citizens must obtain a Standard Tourist visa.

 Application Process for visa-required individuals